 Seeding the pelletizer with the correct sized pre-pellet is crucial in maximizing the yield of the correct sized pellets.
 It is not usually a good idea to attempt to pelletize fresh material.
 It is better to allow the material to rest prior to pelletization.

-If the zinc oxide is treated, or produced using the American Process, it may not be susceptible to pelletization as the surface electron density will not be sufficient to hold the pellets together without the use of a binder.
-The electron density if the zinc oxide will increase in storage due to environmental factors and it is easier to pelletize material that has been in storage for a few days.
+If the zinc oxide is treated, or produced using the American Process, material may not be susceptible to pelletization as the surface electron density will not be sufficient to hold them together.